rohan-bhatia/coinspot-scraper/README.md

 # **Coinspot-scrapper**
+A Pythin based scrapper to get the price of cryptocurriencies listed on [coinspot.com.au](https://www.coinspot.com.au?affiliate=9NU13)

 > ## **v0.1.0 Release**
-> ### Scrapper to get the sell price of the following coins from coinspot.com.au
+> ### Scrapper to get the sell price of the following coins from [coinspot.com.au](https://www.coinspot.com.au?affiliate=9NU13)
 > * BTC
 > * ETH
 > * XRP